-Walker said in his letter, the grant, through Wisconsin’s Town Road Improvement-Discretionary (TRID) program, is meant “to assist local units of government in improving seriously deteriorating town roads by paying up to 50 percent of the total project cost.”
+In his letter, Walker said the grant, which is through the state’s Town Road Discretionary Improvement (TRDI) Fund, is meant “to assist local units of government in improving seriously deteriorating town roads by paying up to 50% of the total project cost”.

-In the grant application, Hull officials received letters of support from Stevens Point Mayor Mike Wiza, town of Dewey Chairperson Dennis Hintz and John Gardner, president of Heartland Bike Club.
+In their grant application, Hull officials received letters of support from Stevens Point Mayor Mike Wiza, Town of Dewey Chairmen Dennis Hintz and John Gardner, president of Heartland Bike Club.

 The Portage Co.
 Highway Department’s Steve Schlice also helped the town with information on state regulations and project guidelines for the grant application, according to the release.

 The N. 2nd Drive is one of 42 TRID projects funded in Wisconsin; Hull’s grant is the largest awarded in the state.